Kiss Kiss Bang Bang

 Kiss Kiss Bang Bang is a 2005 American neo-noir black comedy crime film written and directed by Shane Black (in his directorial debut) and starring Robert Downey Jr., Val Kilmer, Michelle Monaghan, and Corbin Bernsen.
 The script is partially based on the Brett Halliday novel Bodies Are Where You Find Them (1941) and interprets the classic hardboiled literary genre in a tongue-in-cheek fashion.
 The film was produced by Joel Silver, with Susan Levin and Steve Richards as executive producers.

 Shot in Los Angeles between February 24 and May 3, 2004, the film debuted at the 2005 Cannes Film Festival on May 14, 2005, and was released in the United States on October 21, 2005.
-It received positive reviews from critics and grossed approximately $16 million worldwide, although profit of only $800,000.
+It received positive reviews from critics and grossed approximately $16 million worldwide.